 IPVanish is another household name in the VPN world.

-On price, they are a little more than NordVPN, at $4.87 a month (based on an annual subscription), but still less than ExpressVPN.
-On security, they are again right on the money, but when it comes to privacy, we have to be a little cautious.
+On security, they are right on the money, but when it comes to privacy, we have to be a little cautious.
 This is because IPVanish is based in the USA and therefore subject to US Law.
-President Trump has not been a big defender on online privacy since he came into office, to say the least, and while there is no specific law requiring VPNs to hand over user data at the moment, it is certainly possible that could happen in the future.
+President Trump has not been a big defender of online privacy since he came into office, to say the least, and while there is no specific law requiring VPNs to hand over user data at the moment, it is certainly possible that could happen in the future.
 It is certainly something users should be wary of.

-On speeds, IPVanish is right up there with ExpressVPN and, unlike NordVPN, our reviewers haven’t heard even a whisper of complaint from anyone on this front.
+On speeds, IPVanish is fast — our reviewers haven’t heard even a whisper of complaint from anyone on this front.
 They also offer their service across all platforms and mobile devices, with dedicated apps also available.
 You can also have up to 5 simultaneous connections with IPVanish too.

 They also have a huge server selection, with more than 1,200+ servers available in more than 60 countries.
 Put together and this makes IPVanish a solid and secure option for students everywhere.